Richardaeld/MonaMemorabilia/README.md

 ---------------------------------
 ## Checking For Browser Support
 #### Expectation(s):
-1. Should not return time out, have an error, or grapical misalignment when viewed.
+1. Should not return a time out, have an error, or grapical misalignment when viewed.

+#### Precondition(s):
+1. Know what the index page looks like at different resolutions.

 #### Assumption(s):
-1. Know what the index page looks like at different resolutions.
-1. Know that the free version of Browserstack has a limit on selection options.
+1. Know that the free version of BrowserStack has a limit on selection options.

 #### Testing Steps:
-1. Open the index page of the website that needs to have a support check, copy its index link, and leave open.
+1. Open the index page of the website that needs to have a support check, copy its index link, and leave the tab open.
-1. Open another tab in browser and go to [browser Stack Screenshots](https://www.browserstack.com/screenshots).
+1. Open another tab in browser and go to [BrowserStack Screenshots](https://www.browserstack.com/screenshots).
-1. Paste the link of the index page into Browserstack Screenshots **testing bar**.
+1. Paste the link of the index page into BrowserStack Screenshots **testing bar**.
 1. Pick a device or operating system and select the most current version of browsers supported by the selected operating system.
 1. Repeat step four until there are 25 browser and/or device combinations.
-1. Click **Generate** and wait for results to finish.
+1. Click **Generate** and wait for the results to finish.
 1. View each screenshot to check for image accuracy.
 1. Document the successful browser and/or device combinations.
 1. Click **Back to Devices** and clear all previous selections.
-1. Repeat steps four through nine until all operations systems(with browser combinations) and devices are documented.
+1. Repeat steps four through nine until all operating systems (with browser combinations) and devices are documented.

 #### Documented Result(s):
 1. List of operating system and browser combinations with support.
 1. List of devices with support.

-#### Actual Raw Result(s)
+#### Actual Raw Result(s):
-1. Browserstack results for this site can be found [here](https://github.com/Richardaeld/MonaMemorabilia/tree/master/assets/browserstack "Browserstack Results")
+1. BrowserStack results for this site can be found [here](https://github.com/Richardaeld/MonaMemorabilia/tree/master/assets/browserstack "BrowserStack Results").
 ----------------------------------
 ## Checking For Webpage Load Times
 #### Expectation(s):